aerospike/aerospike-client-python/doc/aerospike.rst

         :columns: 1

         * **validate_keys** (:class:`bool`)
-            (Optional) Validate keys passed into this config dictionary as well as any policy dictionaries.
+            (Optional) Validate keys passed into this config dictionary.

-            If a key that is undefined in this documentation gets passed to a config or policy dictionary:
+            If a key that is undefined in this documentation gets passed to a config dictionary:

             * If this option is set to :py:obj:`True`, :py:class:`~aerospike.exception.ParamError` will be raised.
             * If this option is set to :py:obj:`False`, the key will be ignored and the client does not raise an